Group Size 8 person(s)

-With this unique Ausangate trek to Machu Picchu, you will hike to the Rainbow mountain, the RED Valley, hike through the Ausangate Mt, explore the 7 lake and enjoy the natural hot springs at Pachanta.
+With this unique Ausangate trek to Machu Picchu, you will hike to the Rainbow mountain, the RED Valley, hike through the Ausangate Mt, explore the turquoise lakes and enjoy the natural hot springs at Pachanta.

 To start of this incredible trek, your guide will pick you up from your hotel in Cusco at 4:00am.
-We will drive for 2 hours until we reach the Pitumarca Village where we will stop to get some fresh, local produce and then continue for 1 more hour to Qesuno community.
-Along the way, we view amazing canyons, ancient Inca terraces which are still farmed today, rugged mountains and some isolated communities.
+We will drive for 2 hours until we reach the Pitumarca Village where we will stop to explore a market and get some fresh, local produce and then continue for 1 more hour to Qesuno community.
+Along the way, we view amazing canyons, ancient Inca terraces, rugged mountains and some isolated communities.
 Upon arrival, we meet our horsemen and horses.
-We begin our hike gradually heading up to the Kayrawiry community where we have lunch.
-After enjoying lunch and a little rest, we continue our hike towards RAINBOW MOUNTAIN.
-Once there, we will enjoy the amazing stripes of colors, which is the highlight of the day.
+We begin our hike and gradually start heading up to the Kayrawiry community where we have lunch.
+After enjoying lunch and a little rest, we continue our hike towards the iconic and vibrant Rainbow Mountain.
+Once there, we will enjoy the striking stripes of natural colors, in the beautiful mountain.
 We will also see condors, Cara Cara falcons and picturesque lakes.
 Finally, we hike downhill to Kayrawiry Lake, where our camping tents will be ready.
 It is time to enjoy afternoon tea and appetizers before a delectable dinner prepared by our experienced chef.

 We wake up early with a hot cup of tea or coffee before breakfast, then start one of the most beautiful days of the trek!
 You will appreciate the majestic views of some of the highest peaks in the Andes and the depths of the most beautiful valleys.
-We will start with a 2-hour steep climb to Condor pass at (5,100m/ 16,732ft).
-Along the way, you will always have gorgeous views of the turquoise lakes and the views of Ausangate Glacier Peaks surrounding you.
+We will start with a 2-hour steep climb to the Condor’s Pass at (5,100m/ 16,732ft).
+Along the way, you will hike alongside gorgeous views of the turquoise lakes and views of Ausangate Glacier Peaks.
 With any luck, you can see avalanches from the glacial hills with ice crashing into the lakes below.
 Once you reach the summit, you will be located right in front of the sacred Apu Ausangate.
-There, you can really enjoy the valleys of alpaca grazing in the hills.
+There, you can enjoy a majestic view of the herds of alpaca peacefully grazing in the hills.
 It is postcard perfect and we will take plenty of time for memorable photos!
 After some time to enjoy the amazing views, we head downhill and reach our lunch spot.
 After another delicious lunch and a little rest, we continue with our hike for 3 more hours to Ausangate Lake where you will enjoy hot drinks and settle into our campsite for the night.
 Enjoy a hot meal to finish our very adventurous day off.

 After another delicious and nutritious breakfast, we will prepare for the third day of the hike.
 Today, we will be hiking even closer to the wonderful views of the Ausangate Glacier Peaks, experiencing amazing views of lakes and waterfalls.
 You may even see some llamas and alpacas peacefully grazing.
 Be sure to keep some eyes on the sky to witness condors and falcons soaring above.
-We will have a 3-hour climb to reach the Abra Campo Pass, which is at (5,000m/16,404ft), where you will discover unbelievable views of the surrounding areas.
-It is possible that in some months of the year, there may be some snow on the trail, but mostly in the dry season, the trail will be dry and you just get great views.
+We will have a 3-hour climb to reach the Abra Campo Pass, (5,000m/16,404ft) where you will discover unbelievable views of the surrounding areas.
+It is possible that in some months of the year, there may be some snow on the trail, but mostly in the dry season, the trail will be dry and you will be graced with an amazing view.
 There is a good chance you will see wild vicuñas, which are the rarest animals still living wild in Peru, which produce the finest and most expensive wool in the world.
-After taking a few amazing pictures, we continue to our lunch spot, with a gradual descent for another 1.5hours to a beautiful area where you will enjoy your lunch.
+After taking a few amazing pictures, we continue to our lunch spot, with a gradual descent for another 1.5 hours to a beautiful area where you will enjoy your lunch.
 After lunch, it will be another 2.5-hour hike to arrive at our campsite in Jampa, where our team of porters, tents, and scrumptious dinner await us.

 Day 4 brings another adventure!
-We have an early breakfast and begin our hike for approximately 1 hour to reach the base of the glacier and then to the top of the mountain!
+We have an early breakfast and begin our hike for approximately 1 hour from the base of the glacier to the top of the mountain!
 After enjoying the spectacular views of the Vilcanota Range, we descend back down to enjoy a delicious lunch.
 In the afternoon, we descend towards the Qomerqocha Lake just before arriving at Pacchanta after a 5-hour walk.
 Pacchanta is a little community with attractive hot springs where we can enjoy a relaxing dip.
 Rejuvenate in the warm water and reflect on the journey you have conquered to get where you are.

 Today’s highlight is the amazing Machu Picchu!